 Introduction to Microsoft Excel

-There is a number of spreadsheet programs but of all of them, Excel is the most widely used.
+There are many spreadsheet programs but of all of them, Excel is the most widely used.
 People have been using it for the last 30 years and throughout these years, it has been upgraded with more and more features.

 - Number Crunching